 Tucked into harboursides, nestled next to rivers, proud market town taverns, and a former watering hole of Scotland’s most famous poet, Galloway has some fine pubs way out west.
-Here nine of the best.
+Here are nine of the best.

 Fantastic pubs of character in Dumfries and Galloway

 Known for…seafood, crab sandwiches, harbour views, good beer and sitting outside.

 Portpatrick is a beautiful old port town, which built its wealth on trade with Ireland, before regular crossings moved to the more sheltered harbours at Stranraer and then Cairnryan.
 Portpatrick’s stunning, stone harbour is still home to a few fishing boats and the RNLI lifeboat, while rows of pubs and neat houses stand to attention along the seafront.
 The Crown sits right in the middle of them with great views over the sea and up onto the cliff tops where the long distance walking route, the Southern Upland Way, begins its epic march across Scotland to Cockburnspath, north of Berwick-Upon-Tweed.

 In summer, bucketfuls of tourists sit out at The Crown, but in winter cosy up around the fire and trade the crab sandwiches for a warming bowl of Cullen Skink.
 The Scottish soup is a tasty concoction of smoked haddock, potato, milk, butter and parsley.
 The Crown was named among the best coastal pubs in Britain by iNews in 2018 and has previously won an AA award for the Best Seafood Pub in Britain.

 Best after… cliff top walks; a turn round the putting green or a dip in the sea on a sunny day

 Burnside Cottage, Port William, Galloway